How to set up your Facebook group

 If you know people who want to join, you can invite them direct via the "Add Members" box at the top of the right hand column on desktop:

-Please invite me to join if you want to - I join all that I am invited to.
+Please invite me to join.
 I don't chip in to the general chat, but I keep an eye on meetups and will come along if I can possibly manage it.

 5. Approve new members

 Facebook will notify you when you have a new joining request.

 Don't be afraid to refuse membership to people who don't answer the questions.
 You don't want to group to fill up with people who don't know what they are doing.
 People can always request to join again, and answer the questions.

 I will add it to the master list of groups, so we don't end up with 2 or more groups covering the same area.